-We base our activities to avoid work-related accidents on the DGUV Deutsche Gesetzliche Unfallversicherung German statutory accident insurance "Vision Zero" strategy.
+To avoid work-related accidents, we follow the DGUV Deutsche Gesetzliche Unfallversicherung German statutory accident insurance "Vision Zero" strategy.

 Employee surveys identify additional issues in the organisation of work.

 Further training is initiated, and the average training time per employee per year serves as a key performance indicator.